 AQR have a couple of blogs.
 The first is the ‘Research’ blog, which they use to publish occasional more academic-style papers.
 They’re always incredibly in-depth, but despite being academic papers, are written in plain English.
-They avoid data-overload (unless you dive into the Appendices), and are incredibly readable and understandable for those with even a basic investing knowledge.
+They avoid data-overload (unless you dive into the Appendices), and are surprisingly readable and understandable for those with even a basic investing knowledge.
 The second blog ‘Cliff’s Perspectives’ is the monitor-punching, Taleb-destroying, liquid-alternative GOAT’s own personal blog.
 He uses it to write more casual posts compared to AQR’s usual research, but they’re always straight to the point, and are some of the highest signal-to-noise posts I read.
 He also uses the outlet to dunk on any investment misconceptions he spots when they start doing the rounds in the financial press.
 Recent issues he’s tackled include whether shorting ‘sin stocks’ raises a company’s cost of capital, the expected returns of value stocks, and his views on the replication crisis – all well worth reading.
-Overall, AQR publish more than any other non-academic institution by a long shot, and with the calibre of their investing brains at their disposal, the papers are always worth reading.
+Overall, AQR publish more than any other non-academic institution by a long shot, and with the calibre of their investing brains at their disposal, their posts are always worth reading.

 Victor Haghani, one of the founders of the now infamous Long-Term Capital Management, turned his back on complexity after the hedge fund’s collapse, and embraced a simple but powerful style of investing based on the principles of indexing.
 While most of the research published on his blog is probably not for those completely new to investing, he gave an excellent TEDx talk in 2013 entitled ‘Where are all the Billionaires?’.
 The 10-minute talk explains why so many people have failed to beat the market, and how passive investing, combined with some smart beta tilts, can help investors stay the course and maximise their wealth over the long-run.

 Jason has a column in the Wall Street Journal, which is well worth reading if you have a subscription (or don’t mind repeatedly signing up for their introductory offer…).
 He also used to maintain a personal blog here, but it looks like it’s not being updated any more.
 His posts are great for poking fun at the egotistical world of investing, for cutting through the jargon, and for getting straight to the point.
-His posts have a particular focus on behavioural investing, and he’s authored a number of investing books, as well as editing the revised edition of Ben Graham’s ‘The Intelligent Investor’.
+He has a particular focus on behavioural investing, having authored a number of investing books, as well as editing the revised edition of Ben Graham’s ‘The Intelligent Investor’.

 Larry Swedroe is the Chief Research Office at Buckingham Wealth, and is one of the most prolific investment writers on the list.
 He seems to churn out detailed analysis of academic papers multiple times per week, and posts to so many publications that it’s impossible to keep up.
 How he manages to digest and synthesize so much research I have no idea – but I’m not complaining.
 His usual approach is to take dry academic papers, distil the key points, and detail how the findings are useful for investors.
 Given that there’s a fairly high level of knowledge required for reading his posts (many include results of regression analysis and pre-assumed knowledge of smart beta strategies), his posts are mainly aimed at more experienced investors.
 Because he posts to several different websites, the best way to keep up is to follow him on Twitter.

 Meb is the co-founder and CIO of US-based Cambria Investment Management.
 His posts are nice and data-heavy, but not in an academic, deliberately confusing way.
 He’s a big advocate of quantitative tactical asset allocation, and has some great posts on the benefits of time-series momentum.
 He’s also authored a number of short white papers, which are available on his website for free, and cover everything from the drawbacks of dividend investing to the benefits tail risk hedging.